-Below is a summary description of the 2021 and 2022 high school level TSA State Leadership Conference competitive events.
+Below is a summary description of the 2022 - 2023 high school level TSA State Leadership Conference competitive events.

 AnimatronicsParticipants demonstrate knowledge of mechanical and control systems by designing, fabricating, and controlling an animatronics device that will communicate, entertain, inform, demonstrate and/or illustrate a topic, idea, subject, or concept.
 Sound, lights, and a surrounding environment must accompany the device.